rune/rune/docs/docs/publishing/cli.md

 rune create my-game
 ```

-Follow instructions on the terminal to run the game in mock Rune app.
-The interface is identical to the one described in [Simulating Multiplayer](simulating-multiplayer.md).
+Follow the instructions on the terminal to run the game in mock Rune app.
+The interface is identical to the one described in [Simulating Multiplayer](../playtesting/simulating-multiplayer.md).

 ### `rune upload` {#rune-upload}